 If there’s one thing that Dominica has in abundance its waterfalls.
 There are 365 rivers on the island (one for every day of the year!), so naturally you’ll find waterfalls on every part of the island too.
 This place really lives up to its name as the ‘nature island of the Caribbean’!

 Even though Trafalgar Falls are the most visited tourist attraction in Dominica, I actually found Emerald Pool much more beautiful.
+To me, this is the best waterfalls in Dominica.

 Nestled deep in the forests of Dominica, Emerald Pool is a welcome oasis from the hot and humid weather.